How many guests are there to each guide?

 Are cocktails included in the packages?

 Complimentary cocktails are served at Kulik Lodge and Grosvenor Lodge and are included during your stay.
 Beverages at Brooks Lodge can be purchased in the main lodge during lunch and dinner times.
-Our beverages include Alaskan Amber beer on tap, a selection of wines and premium quality liquors.
+Our beverages typically include Alaskan Amber beer on tap, a selection of wines and premium quality liquors.
 If you prefer higher end wines or liquors, there will be a selection available for purchase at the lodge.

 What type of fishing gear is used at the lodges?